Facts About the Florida Keys Pin 3

 Southernmost Point

 1. For better navigation, the Florida Keys are often split into groups.
 The islands to the north and closest to Miami are named the Upper Keys.
 The isles between Pigeon Key and Grassy Key are known as the Middle Keys.
-The Lower Keys are the ones to the south which are home to the largest city, Key West.
+The Lower Keys are the ones to the south.
+They are home to the largest city, Key West.
 Last but not least, the Outer Keys are the islets further away from the last inhabited one.
 You can access them only by boat.

 2. The Florida Keys don’t end at Key West.
 You’ve probably already guessed this from the previous fact.
 Key West is not the western-most of the Keys.
 The archipelago extends for another 70 mi (113 km) west to the Dry Tortugas National Park.
 You can explore the uninhabited islands of the park and Fort Jefferson on a day trip or an overnight camping adventure.
 The easiest way to reach them is via the high-speed Yankee Freedom III ferry.
-You’ll travel for approximately 2:30 h in each direction and pay $190 for the whole-day trip.
+You’ll travel for approximately 2:30 hours in each direction and pay $190 for the whole-day trip.

 3. 42 bridges connect the Florida Keys to the mainland.
 The Overseas Highway, which runs through the Florida Keys, is one of the most breathtaking scenic drives in the United States.
 The 113-mile-long concrete road was completed in 1938.
 The Seven Mile Bridge, named for its approximate length, is the longest and most stunning of the constructions.
 And the shortest bridge?
 Harris Gap Bridge with its modest 37 ft.
 (11 m).

-4. You can still see remains of The Overseas Railroad.
+4. You can still see the remains of The Overseas Railroad.
 It operated between 1912 and 1935.
 The so-called Storm of the Century in 1935 heavily damaged the rails.
 The Category 5 hurricane hit on Labor Day, killing 400 people and devastating Long Key and its surroundings.
 It also washed away 40 mi (64 km) of tracks.
 Two miles of rails ended up ashore on the mainland at Cape Sable, 70+ miles away.
 The State of Florida used some of the remaining railway infrastructure to build the Overseas Highway.

 Boatlife in the Florida Keys

-Boat life in the Florida Keys
+I sure enjoyed boat life in the Florida Keys

 2. You’ll never freeze in the Keys.
 It is one of the few places in the United States which never gets frost or snowfall.
 The lowest temperature recorded is 41°F (5°C).
 Given the climate in the last few decades, you’re unlikely to experience it any time soon.
 However, beware of the hurricane season from June to November.
 The storms hit Florida hardest usually in August and September.